 People are living longer today than ever before, but the share of the working population is shrinking.
 As a result of this demographic megatrend, the costs of funding retirement income, healthcare and long-term care in old age are increasing dramatically.
 This could have significant financial consequences for individuals, insurers, employer pension funds and society in general.
 Public-private partnerships are needed to overcome this challenge.

 Life and health reinsurance is part of our core business, and we are the world’s largest reinsurer of mortality risk.
 Consequently, we are a natural home for the longevity and health risks associated with ageing societies, and have the financial strength to take on risks across a person’s whole lifespan.
-Our in-depth research and development in the life and health area combines medical, demographic, social, behavioural and financial expertise to deliver unique insights into the implications of funding longer lives.
-Our global presence and deep understanding of different demographic needs throughout the world allow us to adapt and develop innovative solutions in new markets.
+Swiss Re has a broad base of expertise to help insurers understand the medical and social factors that affect longevity, mortality and morbidity, and we can bring new insights from experience in markets around the world.
+We want to help clients create solutions that better support people as they age.